 - (GIFT); Zygote Intrafallopian Transfer (ZIFT); and any Services associated with these procedures; and - e) All Services associated with the donation or purchase of sperm. - 33.
 Massage Therapy. - 34.
-Military service-connected medical care received at military or government facilities. - 35.
-Music Therapy. - 36.
+Medical drugs prescribed in excess of the FDA's recommended specifications for dosage, frequency of use, or duration of therapy, as set forth in the manufacturer's package insert, or in an established nationally recognized therapeutic clinical guideline or accepted drug compendia for that drug. - 35.
+Military service-connected medical care received at military or government facilities. - 36.
+Music Therapy. - 37.
+New to Market medical drugs, all new provider administered medical drugs that are approved by the FDA are excluded during the 12 consecutive months immediately following the date of the FDA's approval, unless CHP, at its sole discretion, decides to waive this exclusion with respect to a particular medical drug. - 38.
 Non-Prescription drugs or products including any non-Prescription medicine, remedy, vaccine, biological product, pharmaceuticals or chemical compounds, vitamin, mineral supplements, fluoride products, or health foods, with the exclusion of Insulin and over the counter medications covered under the Preventive Services as defined by the Patient Protection and the Affordable Care Act (ACA).
 Certain Overthe-Counter (OTC) Drugs, listed in the Formulary, may be covered (in accordance with state or federal regulations) when a Member obtains a Prescription for the OTC Drug from their Physician.
-Only OTC Drugs that are listed in the Formulary are covered. - 37.
-Obesity treatment including but not limited to, surgical operations and medical procedures for the treatment of morbid obesity. - 38.
-Oral surgery for any reason including oral surgery where the primary purpose of which is to improve the appearance or self-perception of an individual, except as provided under the Covered Services Sections. - 39.
-Orthomolecular therapy including nutrients, vitamins, and food supplements. - 40.
-Penile prosthesis and surgery to insert penile prosthesis except when necessary in the treatment of organic impotence resulting from treatment of prostate cancer, diabetes mellitus, peripheral neuropathy, medical endocrine causes of impotence, arteriosclerosis/postoperative bilateral sympathectomy, spinal cord injury, pelvic-perineal injury, post-prostatectomy, post-priapism, epispadias, and exstrophy. - 41.
-Personal comfort, hygiene or convenience items and services deemed to be not Medically Necessary and not directly related to the care of the Member, including, but not limited to, beauty and barber services, clothing, radio and television, guest meals and accommodations, telephone charges, take-home supplies, massages, travel expenses other than Medically Necessary ambulance services or other transportation services that are specifically provided for in the Covered Services Sections, motel/hotel accommodations, air conditioners, humidifiers or physical fitness equipment. - 42.
-Private duty nursing care.
+Only OTC Drugs that are listed in the Formulary are covered. - 39.
+Obesity treatment including but not limited to, surgical operations, medical procedures, and medications for the treatment of morbid obesity. - 40.
+Oral surgery for any reason including oral surgery where the primary purpose of which is to improve the appearance or self-perception of an individual, except as provided under the Covered Services Sections. - 41.
+Orthomolecular therapy including nutrients, vitamins, and food supplements. - 42.
+Penile prosthesis and surgery to insert penile prosthesis except when necessary in the treatment of organic impotence resulting from treatment of prostate cancer, diabetes mellitus, peripheral neuropathy, medical endocrine causes of impotence, arteriosclerosis/postoperative bilateral sympathectomy, spinal cord injury, pelvic-perineal injury, post-prostatectomy, post-priapism, epispadias, and exstrophy. - 43.
+Personal comfort, hygiene or convenience items and services deemed to be not Medically Necessary and not directly related to the care of the Member, including, but not limited to, beauty and barber services, clothing, radio and television, guest meals and accommodations, telephone charges, take-home supplies, massages, travel expenses other than Medically Necessary ambulance services or other transportation services that are specifically provided for in the Covered Services Sections, motel/hotel accommodations, air conditioners, humidifiers or physical fitness equipment.

+44. Private duty nursing care.